-Let’s assume the following scenario.
-We have a Domain Controller on the network that has ceased to work altogether, for some reason that we don’t care about at this point.
-We have no backup, it will not work again, so we will need to completely remove it from the infrastructure.
+Let’s assume the following scenario: We have a Domain Controller on the network that has ceased to work for some reason that we don’t care about at this point.
+We have no backup, and it will not work again, so we will need to completely remove it from the infrastructure.

-To achieve this, we will need to implement a forced removal of the Domain Controller from Active Directory.
-Furthermore, because such an action leaves some orphaned metadata in the AD, we will then need to go ahead and clean up these metadata.
-In case the DC is somewhat online, the first action, however, is to try to demote it from AD.
+To achieve this, we must implement a forced removal of the Domain Controller from Active Directory.
+Furthermore, because such an action leaves some orphaned metadata in the AD, we will need to clean up these metadata.
+In case the DC is somewhat online, the first action is to try to demote it from AD.

-With this scenario, we will deal with this article.
+We will deal with this scenario in this article.
 Let’s move on.

 Forced removal of a Domain Controller from Active Directory